nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

+* There should be at least one space between any two parameters, or between the command word and its parameters.<br>
+  e.g. `edit 1 n/Sean` is acceptable, but `edit 1n/Sean` or `edit1 n/Sean` is not.

 * No two students can have both same **NAME** and **PHONE_NUMBER**, but different students may share a **PHONE_NUMBER**.

 > Reason: Siblings can use a parent's phone number as their **PHONE_NUMBER**.

 * For commands that do not take in parameters (such as `help`, `list`, `remind`, `income`, `exit` and `clear`), any extra text that comes after the command word will be ignored.<br>
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+  e.g. if the command specifies `help 123`, it will be interpreted as `help`.<br>
+  e.g. if the command specifies `list help`, it will be interpreted as `list`, as the extra text `help` is ignored.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>